germinateplatform/germinate-training/session-4.md

 <img src="session-4/trials-export.png" style="max-width: 100%;">

 The coloured boxes show the different data visualization and data export options that are available for this dataset.
 There are also selection mechanisms to choose traits of interest and also to choose which groups you want to export data from.
 Groups will be covered later in this material but it is a way to allow subsets of large germplasm collections to be created and used to export data against.
 You only get data for germplasm entries that you are actually interested in.
-Here we are going to select only the traits highligted in white, and we won't use a specific group in this case.
+Here we are going to select only the traits highligted in grey, and we won't use a specific group in this case.
 We are also going to click the **Data statistics** option then finally click on **Plot**.
 Germinate will now go and perform some basic calculations to generate box plots for those traits across all germplasm entries within the selected dataset.

 <img src="session-4/trials-boxplot.png" style="max-width: 100%;">
+Now click on the **Data matrix** option and select the traits again then cilck on **Plot** which will generate a matrix of scatterplots as shown here.
+Try hovering your mouse pointer over points to see what additional information is displayed.

 <img src="session-4/trials-matrix.png" style="max-width: 100%;">

+These charts are very informative but we can improve by introducing colour.
+In the **Colour by** section below where we selected our phenotypes click and select the **Trial Site** option in the drop down box.

 <img src="session-4/trials-matrix-color-by.png" style="max-width: 100%;">

+This will then colour the matrix by the trial sites which underly the data.
+Not all data will have trial sites but in this case we have a few sites from Scotland.
+Colouring allows you to visualize differences in the data easily.

 <img src="session-4/trials-matrix-colored-by-site.png" style="max-width: 100%;">

-The final dataset visualization that we will show here is the comparison tool which allows us to compare lines within a line group to be compared using boxplots.
+The final dataset visualization that we will show here is the **Comparison** tool which allows us to compare lines within a line group to be compared using boxplots.
 Boxplots allow us to visualize the spread of data.
 Single phenotypes can be selected then the charts redrawn.
 This tools is very effective in looking across germplasm within a group looking for lines with high or low values as well as identifying lines where data may be inaccurate or have unusual outliers (very high or very low values).
+Click the **Comparison** option then select traits as before, now choose a group (this is a new step required for the **Comparison** option) then click on **Compare** and a chart similar to this will be generated.
 <img src="session-4/trials-comparison.png" style="max-width: 100%;">

 The charts are interactive so if you hover over a boxplot the charts will show the maximum value, median value and minimum value along with the first and third quartile values.
 Our boxplot visualization can also be exported into bitmap or vevctor based formats for use in presentations or publicataions as well as tools to allow colours to be changed and allowing users to download the underlying data used to generate the chart.